skyran1278/test3/README.md

 #### Recommendation

 For most projects, especially larger ones, placing the migration folder next to the `src` folder is usually the better choice.
 It helps maintain a clear separation of concerns and keeps the source code directory less cluttered.
 However, for smaller projects, placing it inside the `src` folder might be more convenient.

+### Do not recommend using softRemove

+Do not recommend using softRemove because if one item is soft-removed, the other still maintains the relationship but cannot access the data.
+Therefore, if you want to preserve data, use status control instead.